 Cost of net product revenue consists of costs of components of our OCS Consoles and disposable sets, costs of direct materials, labor and the manufacturing overhead that directly supports production and depreciation of OCS Consoles.
 Included in the cost of OCS disposable sets are the costs of our OCS Lung, OCS Heart and OCS Liver Solutions.
 Cost of service revenue primarily consists of labor and overhead that directly support organ retrieval and OCS organ management services and transportation and logistics costs, including labor costs for pilots, aircraft depreciation, aircraft costs, fuel, crew travel, maintenance and third-party flight costs and ground transportation that support organ delivery.
-Cost of service revenue for the three and six months ended June 30, 2024 also includes \$0.8 million \$0.9 million and \$1.7 million, respectively, of costs from Summit's legacy operations unrelated to the NOP and organ transplant.
+Cost of service revenue for the three and six nine months ended June 30, 2024 September 30, 2024 also includes \$0.9 million \$0.7 million and \$1.7 million \$2.4 million, respectively, of costs from Summit's legacy operations unrelated to the NOP and organ transplant.
+Cost of service revenue for the three and nine months ended September 30, 2023 also includes \$2.3 million of costs from Summit's legacy operations unrelated to the NOP and organ transplant.

 Gross profit is the amount by which revenue exceeds cost of revenue in each reporting period and gross margin is gross profit divided by revenue.
-Our overall gross margin will be impacted by the relative mix of product and service revenue, as product and service revenue have different margin profiles, and we expect our overall gross margin will decrease as service revenue increases as a proportion of overall revenue. revenue in 2024 as compared to 2023.
+Our overall gross margin will be impacted by the relative mix of product and service revenue, as product and service revenue have different margin profiles, and we expect our overall gross margin will decrease as service revenue increases as a proportion of overall revenue in 2024 as compared to 2023.
 Product and service gross margins are also affected by a variety of factors, primarily production volumes, the cost of components and direct materials, manufacturing overhead costs, direct labor, the cost of services provided under the NOP and the selling price of our OCS products and NOP services.